DavidTPate/pendragon/README.md

 > _Note: Fears, unlike other passions, never give benefits; they are an exception to the normal passion rules.
 No Glory is gained from a success or a critical success on a Fear roll, and no inspiration is possible.
-A Fear passion serves only to place the character out of the player’s control (or at least to drastically limit his actions) during specific situations._
+A Fear passion serves only to place the character out of the player's control (or at least to drastically limit his actions) during specific situations._

 > **Special**: The Gamemaster may create an opportunity to overcome a Fear passion.
-Such a chance should probably come only once in any character’s career, and if the character succeeds in overcoming his Fear, he may gain Glory for it — about ten times the value of the character’s former Fear value is appropriate.
+Such a chance should probably come only once in any character's career, and if the character succeeds in overcoming his Fear, he may gain Glory for it — about ten times the value of the character's former Fear value is appropriate.

 ### Hate (Nation, Group, or Person)
 Hatred motivates many people in Pendragon, especially poltroons who are driven to dastardly deeds.
 For instance, King Mark assuredly hates Tristram, and Morgan le Fay hates Guenever.
 Even some of the protagonists develop hatreds, usually because of their Love (family) or other loyalties.
-The best instance is Gawaine’s unrelenting Hate (Lancelot), brought about by Lancelot’s slaying of Gareth, Gawaine’s beloved brother.
+The best instance is Gawaine's unrelenting Hate (Lancelot), brought about by Lancelot's slaying of Gareth, Gawaine's beloved brother.

 Hatred may be for an individual, a people, a kingdom, a religion, for magicians or monks, a station or class, or whatever the Gamemaster agrees to.